-- Decals must be displayed on the rearview mirror. - Decals may not be traded or switched between different motor vehicles.
+- Decals must be displayed in the lower left hand (driver's side) corner of the front windshield. - Decals may not be traded or switched between different motor vehicles.
 Every vehicle must be registered with the university. - Individuals sharing or using a decal not issued to that vehicle will be ticketed and subject to fines. - University personnel will be issued decals that identify the appropriate zones in which university employees may park.
 Spouses of university personnel driving cars which display these decals will be given the privilege of parking in zones reserved for university personnel.
 Dependents of university personnel are not authorized with employee privileges. - Lost decals may be replaced for both students and university personnel at a cost of \$5.00 per decal. - Replacement decals will be issued upon payment of a \$5.00 fee only in the following cases: - If a registered motor vehicle is no longer to be used on campus (i.e. replaced by a new or different motor vehicle.) - If the decal of a registered motor vehicle is stolen or destroyed.
 (Documented evidence will be required.) - If the decal is defective due to faulty manufacturing.
-In this case, the decal will be replaced free of charge. - Any motor vehicle operated on campus by a student or university personnel must have a decal and be registered according to the regulations stated. - Only one valid decal will be displayed on any vehicle at one time. - To be considered valid, decals must be displayed by hanging from the rearview mirror of the registered vehicle with the decal number facing outward. - Reproducing, altering, or defacing a decal or permit in any way is prohibited.
+In this case, the decal will be replaced free of charge. - Any motor vehicle operated on campus by a student or university personnel must have a decal and be registered according to the regulations stated. - Only one valid decal will be displayed on any vehicle at one time. - To be considered valid, decals must be displayed in the lower left hand (driver's side) corner of the front windshield of the registered vehicle with the decal number facing outward. - Reproducing, altering, or defacing a decal or permit in any way is prohibited.
 Lost or misplaced decals must be replaced immediately.